joaogdfaero/CargoMatch/README.md

 ● Freight owner can accept or reject requests from other users;

-● User can view the trips created by him in a "My Trips" menu.
+● User can view the trips created by himself in a "My Trips" menu.

 ## Demo 📺